 The Spécial club is not made by rote and Nicolas feels that it is important to make the blend for the top wine from the parcels which perform best in each year.
 This means the vineyards for the top wine as well as the cepage are in flux.

-Currently, the excellent 2009 & 2011 Spécial Clubs have been released and interestingly Nicolas did not produce a 2012 Spécial Club.
+Currently, the excellent 2013 Spécial Club is available and interestingly Nicolas did not produce a 2012 Spécial Club.
 Many growers feel that this vintage is outstanding, but Nicolas felt that the vintage lacked elegance and finesse.
-In fact, Nicolas will not produce any of his Carte D’Or Millésime or Club wine in the 2012 vintage.
+In fact, Nicolas did not produce any of his Carte D’Or Millésime or Club wine in the 2012 vintage.

 The fruit that would normally be used for the vintage wines has gone into his 2012 base Tradition Brut and 2012 Blanc de Blancs d’Aÿ.
 Needless to say, the 2012 based versions of these two wines, which are on release, are superb.